AndrewHakmi/Nexus/Catalyzing.md

 This week, we're focusing on ease-of-use tasks.
 Here's a list of things you can help with this week.

-1. Review the documentation users get when downloading/installing AutoGPT - make suggestions on how it can be clearer.
+1. Review the documentation users get when downloading/installing Auto-GPT - make suggestions on how it can be clearer.
 1. Scan for unclear instructions, poorly visible links, and other stuff that might get users stuck
 1. Scan the support channel for common questions/themes that can be answered by updating the instructions
 1. Note down the found issues so we can create a report of all issues